apache/fineract/README.md

 ```

 For additional ActiveMQ related configuration please take a look to the `application.properties` where the supported configuration parameters are listed with their default values.

+### Kafka

+Kafka support also disabled by default.
+In `docker-compose-postgresql-kafka.yml` an example is shown where self-hosted Kafka is enabled for both External Events and Spring Batch Remote Job execution.

+During the development Fineract was tested with PLAINTEXT Kafka brokers without authentication and with AWS MSK using IAM authentication.
+The extra [jar file](https://github.com/aws/aws-msk-iam-auth/releases) required for IAM authentication is already added to the classpath.
+An example MSK setup can be found in `docker-compose-postgresql-kafka-msk.yml`.

+The full list of supported Kafka related properties are documented here: https://fineract.apache.org/docs/current/

 Checkstyle and Spotless
 ============